A Rootstock Nursery Turned into a Learning Factory

 Whether Mohammad Ibrahim, Jawed, Viktor and their colleagues have found a plant that might improve many farmers’ lives remains to be seen as the plant must be at least four years old before it will yield.
 They are very optimistic though and in any case they will continue to search for ways to optimise cultivation in their province.

-Publication: 07/2017 Programme: Sustainable Economic Development and Employment Promotion (SEDEP) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Partner: Afghan ministries: Ministry of Commerce and Industry (MoCI), Ministry of Finance (MoF), Ministry of Agriculture, Irrigation and Livestock (MAIL), Ministry of Rural Rehabilitation and Development (MRRD); Afghanistan Chamber of Commerce and Industries (ACCI) Implementing organisation: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH Provinces: Kabul, Badakhshan, Baghlan, Balkh, Samangan, Kunduz, Takhar Programme objective: The programme aims at creating new jobs and income opportunities for all Afghans.
+Publication: 07/2017 Programme: Sustainable Economic Development and Employment Promotion (SEDEP) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Partner: Afghan ministries: Ministry of Industry and Commerce (MoIC), Ministry of Finance (MoF), Ministry of Agriculture, Irrigation and Livestock (MAIL), Ministry of Rural Rehabilitation and Devel-opment (MRRD); Afghanistan Chamber of Commerce and Industries (ACCI) Implementing organisation: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH Provinces: Kabul, Badakhshan, Baghlan, Balkh, Samangan, Kunduz, Takhar Programme objective: The programme aims at creating new jobs and income opportunities for all Afghans.
 Activities focus on five value chains, including nuts, dairy, poultry, wheat and vegetables.
 Overall term: March 2014 – December 2018